mk590901/R99-TOIT/README.md

 If the measured value is expected to have a timestamp, then it's necessary to somehow obtain the local time corresponding to the moment of measurement.
 I took advantage of the ability to use NTP (Network Time Protocol) to synchronize the clocks of computers & µcontrollers over a network: https://docs.toit.io/tutorials/misc/date-time.

 > This essentially concludes the description of the __r998372__ application.
-Below is a monitor log for two __ESP32 S3__ chips: the __ESP32 S3 WROOM-N16R8__ with 44 pins and __ESP32 S3 super-mini__ variants.
+Below is a monitor log for two __ESP32 S3__ chips: the __ESP32 S3 WROOM-N16R8__ with 44 pins and __ESP32 S3 ZERO-M__ variants.
 Oddly enough, there's no significant difference, although I thought the mini was less reliable.
 It's worth noting the __ca = connect__ attempts parameter, which indicates the number of connection attempts to the device before performing a measurement.
 It's clear that this number is roughly the same for both chip variants.

 * __ESP32 S3 WROOM-N16R8__ log